How Much Sleep You Really Need, According to Science

 You've probably heard you should be getting eight hours of sleep a night, but it turns out that guideline doesn't apply to everyone...

 How Much Sleep Do You Need, Anyway?

-But how much sleep do you need?
-“That’s the most common question I get from patients as well as the general public,” says Dr. Rachel Morehouse, medical director of the Atlantic Sleep Centre in Saint John, N.B.
+Which begs the question, how much sleep do you need?
+“That’s the most common question I get from patients as well as the general public,” says Dr. Rachel Morehouse, medical director of the Atlantic Sleep Centre in Saint John, New Brunswick.
 “I always tell them it’s extremely individual.”

 The National Sleep Foundation in Washington, D.C., recommends that adults between 26 and 64 years of age should be getting seven to nine hours, while adults 65 and older may require seven to eight hours.
 But there are other factors to take into account, such as genetics.
 “If you grew up in a family that needed nine hours a night, chances are you’re a long sleeper, too,” says Morehouse.

 Your environment, lifestyle and health also play a role.
 If you’re, say, training for an athletic event, in the first trimester of pregnancy or recovering from the flu, your sleep needs will be higher.

 This sleep hygiene checklist could help you achieve the deep, restful sleep of your dreams.